Daniel Lobo

 Daniel's research on racialized fairness has been published in the American Political Science Review.
 He has several ongoing projects focused on inequality in undergraduate data science education, a rapidly growing STEM field.
 His dissertation research, tentatively titled “Towards a theory on the causes, contours, and consequences of 'culture add' (as opposed to 'culture fit') hiring in elite firms,” uses qualitative and experimental methods to determine the extent to which this emergent evaluation paradigm may or may not reduce labor market inequality.

-Daniel's research has been supported by the Mellon Foundation, the American Council of Learned Societies, the National Science Foundation, the National Institutes of Health, and the Berkeley Economy and Society Initiative.
+Daniel's research has been supported by the Mellon Foundation, the American Council of Learned Societies, the National Science Foundation, the National Institutes of Health, the Berkeley Economy and Society Initiative, and the Berkeley Haas Institute for Business Innovation.
 He holds an A.B. in Social Studies, with high honors, from Harvard College and a M.A. in Sociology from UC Berkeley.
 Outside of academia, Daniel enjoys hiking, lifting, traveling, live music, meditation, all things Oakland, and spending time with loved ones.
 He identifies as Black (ethnically Cape Verdean), queer, and of the working class.
 He is also a first-generation American and college graduate.

 Selected Publications